CapricanDRJ/HadesStarCommunityData/docs/corp/d910227e7170072856b8187084cb87eb8b27af18e554fa951e914f952ec5128b/index.md

 ```
-There is a snake in every paradise.}
+There is a snake in every paradise.
 ```
 ### Whitestar Bonus ❌